 Sometimes when I’m going through a stressful time, my mother will tell me to get my mind off my problems, which I find difficult to do.
 However, I find that when I read a favorite book, write, watch a movie, go for a walk or take photographs of the world, I am able to get my mind off my problems and this is healthier for my physical and emotional bodies.

 Now, I’m not talking about finding someone to rehash your stories because no one, not even the kindest people appreciate that type of drama.
 What I mean by supportive people are those who help out in ways they are most comfortable.
 For instance, your best friend doesn’t want you to talk her ears off, but she shows up with a bag of groceries or a pot of soup.
 Let others decide how they want to help.

 Scientific research has proven time and time again that music has healing power.
 We know that music heals emotions but it also heals us physically and opens us spiritually.
 However, don’t listen to jarring or loud music, find something that soothes the soul.
 If you require inspiration, then visit my blog Whole Music Experience where I go into detail about the healing power of music.

 7. Find a coach or therapist

-There is no shame in visiting a counselor who can give you new perspectives about your problems.
-Yet, so many people are too embarrassed to visit a therapists because they fear that people will think they’re crazy.
+There is no shame in visiting a counselor who can give you new perspectives on your problems.
+Yet, so many people are too embarrassed to visit a therapist because they fear that people will think they’re crazy.
 Actually, it’s crazy not to seek professional help when you’re going through a life transition or grieving the death of a loved one.
-Forget that ideal of pulling yourself up with your own bootstraps.
+Forget that ideal of pulling yourself up by your own bootstraps.
 That’s Capricorn nonsense.